eyln58/Use-Azure-Synapse-serverless-SQL-pool-to-query-files-in-a-data-lake/README.md

 * I gained an appreciation for the power of SQL in big data analytics and the flexibility of Azure Synapse Analytics.

 ## Contact Me
-If you'd like to learn more about this project, feel free to reach out to me on LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/eyilan/)
+If you'd like to learn more about this project, feel free to reach out to me on LinkedIn(https://www.linkedin.com/in/eyilan/)